-Objective 3.3 To administrate complaint-handling process.
+Administrate Complaint-Handling Process Objective 3.3 To administrate complaint-handling process.
 Description Coordinate processing general written complaints, appeal complaints, and legislative complaints.
 Ensure appropriate complaint response, consistent with statutory requirements and aligned with our commitment to providing quality customer service.
 Purpose To ensure complaints are properly addressed to avoid further escalation and to prevent future complaints where possible.
 Participants Claims, Legal and Compliance Action Plans Claims Ensures that staff follows complaint-handling process.
 Communicates information from escalated complaint calls to impacted personnel.
 Administers surveys to gauge whether claim handling is satisfactory to customers.
 Communicates with principals of approved vendors and the Legal and Compliance Department on issues of ethics, conflicts of interest or fraud.
 Uses compliant information for continuous improvement to reduce complaints.
-Arranges meetings with staff to reinforce customer service objectives and telephone etiquette as trends emerge from complaint data Legal & Compliance Monitors complaint resolution process.
+Arranges meetings with staff to reinforce customer service objectives and telephone etiquette as trends emerge from complaint data Works with C&LA through a KACE queue to identify and address inquiries from external stakeholders Legal & Compliance Monitors complaint resolution process.
 Meets to review complaints disputed, claim data and survey results.
 Estimates complaint volume based on exposure, and estimates time needed for complaint handling and resources needed to meet additional complaint volume.
 Ensures all direct complaints are being logged accurately and completely, and responded to as appropriate for all business units.
-Exhibits, or Related Documents Complaint Training PowerPoint Complaint Training FAQs Additional Information TDI assigns a document number to complaint file and sends letter to the insured letting them know the complaint is being sent to TWIA/TFPA for review.
-An insurer must maintain a complete record of all complaints received during the preceding three years, or since the date of its most recent financial examination by the commissioner of insurance.
+Communications & Legislative Affairs Assists as needed in the complaint handling process, especially related to legislative complaints Identifies a resource to assist with the KACE queue process for inquiries Exhibits, or Related Complaint Training PowerPoint Documents Complaint Training FAQs Additional TDI assigns a document number to complaint file and sends letter to the insured letting Information them know the complaint is being sent to TWIA/TFPA for review.
+All complaint records must be kept for at least three years or since the date of its most recent financial examination by the commissioner of insurance. recent infancial examination by the commissioner of insurance.

 Compliance See 28 TAC Part 1, Chapter 21, Subchapter Q, for more information on insurers' obligations regarding complaints QA or Testing